How Somebody Stole Gram Parsons’ Body, and Got Away With It

 A second album, Burrito Deluxe, followed in 1970, but Parsons was fired from the group before it saw release, due in no small part to his burgeoning drug use.
 Two solo albums followed: GP in 1973, which introduced the world to Emmylou Harris, and Grievous Angel, which emerged posthumously in 1974 and would become one of the keystone albums of the incipient country rock scene that spawned more commercially successful artists like the Eagles.

 Parsons died from a massive overdose of morphine and alcohol on Sept.
 19, 1973.
-In honor of a mutual pact they had shared, his friend and tour manager Phil Kaufman – whose notorious road exploits with artists ranging from Frank Zappa to Nanci Griffith earned him the moniker ‘Road Mangler’ — stole Parsons' body from Los Angeles International Airport, where it was being readied for shipping to Louisiana — against the singer's stated wishes.
+In honor of a mutual pact they had shared, his friend and tour manager Phil Kaufman – whose notorious road exploits with artists ranging from Frank Zappa to Nanci Griffith earned him the moniker "Road Mangler" – stole Parsons' body.
+It was being readied for shipping from the Los Angeles International Airport to Louisiana, against the singer's stated wishes.

 Kaufman and a friend drove Parsons' body out to Joshua Tree National Park, where Parsons and Kaufman had agreed that they would each burn the other's body if it became necessary.
 Reaching the Cap Rock section of the park as promised, Kaufman poured gas into Parsons' casket and threw in a lit match, resulting in a fireball.
-After a few days Kaufman and his friend were taken into custody, but as there was no law at that time against stealing a body, the two were fined just $750.
-Parsons was eventually buried in Garden of Memories of Metairie, Louisiana.
+After a few days, Kaufman and his friend were taken into custody.
+At the time, however, there was no law against stealing a body, so the two were fined just $750.
+Parsons was eventually buried at Garden of Memories in Metairie, La.